-For connection details, refer to Logic Input Connection on page 9.
+For connection details, refer to Logic Input Connection on page 11.

-Batch Errors
+Batch Flow Errors

-The instrument has the ability to raise an alarm when it detects a loss of flow, an overflow or a leakage in the system.
+The instrument has the ability to raise an alarm when it detects a loss of flow, a quadrature input error, an unexpected/overflow or a leakage in the system.

 - No Flow Error The no flow condition is detected when the flow timeout expires during a delivery.
-There must not be a period of no flow greater than the timeout value during the delivery. - Overflow Error The overflow condition is detected when the flow continues longer than the timeout period after the controller has attempted to stop the flow. - Leakage Error The leakage condition is detected when an amount greater than the acceptable total is received without flow being initiated by the batch controller.
+There must not be a period of no flow greater than the timeout value during the delivery. - Unexpected/Over Flow Error The overflow condition is detected when the flow continues longer than the timeout period after the controller has attempted to stop (or pause) the flow. - Leakage Error The leakage condition is detected when an amount greater than the acceptable total is received without flow being initiated by the batch controller.

-The point at which these errors are detected is dependant on the values programmed into the calibration parameters Batch Flow Timeout and Acceptable Total.
+The point at which these errors are detected is dependant on the values programmed into the calibration parameters such as Batch Flow Timeout and Acceptable Total.
 The open collector outputs can be assigned to activate whenever one of the flow errors occur.
-Refer to Instrument Settings on page 29 for more details.
+Refer to Instrument Settings on page 30 for more details.